 A standard window construction was observed in the majority of windows in both the low rise building and Tower A of the high rise.
 Within this standard construction, a variety of window sizes and shapes were noted.
 Windows were typically constructed of metal framing set back approximately 1 inch from the face of interior walls.
 At the base of the majority of windows a tile or stone shelf/ledge was observed ranging in width from 6 to 12 inches.
 For windows at which the ledges were present, the majority also had vents associated with the building's HVAC system either directly next to or adjacent to the window units.
 Windows on the walkway connecting the low rise to high rise building were constructed in a similar manner; however, window ledges were not observed.
-In addition, caulking material was observed throughout portions of the walkway as an apparent temporary patch due to past leakages.
+In addition, repair caulking/sealant material was observed on windows throughout portions of the walkway as an apparent temporary patch due to past leakages.

 During the inspection, some windows with slightly different construction were observed on the first floor of the library and in the walkway.
 These windows were visibly different in two ways; the type of metal stripping in place perpendicular to the window face and the type of material present in the joints.
-Interior joints surrounding each of these windows contained a black caulking material, which was highly plastic and generally found to be in good condition.
-Inspection of the joints was not able to determine whether black glazing sealant was present beneath the caulking.
+The subject joints surrounding each of these windows contained a black repair caulking/sealant material, which was highly plastic and generally found to be in good condition.
+Inspection of the joints was not able to determine whether black glazing sealant was present beneath the repair caulking/sealant.
+Given this condition, two samples of this repair caulking/sealant were collected and analyzed for PCBs.
+The results indicated concentrations of total PCBs of 82.2 and 129 ppm, which were lower than the glazing sealant sample results.
+Given these concentrations, these materials are planned to be managed the same as the glazing sealant found on the majority of the windows.

 A gasket material was also observed on select windows during the interior window inspections.
 The gasket material was a black, rubberized material.
-The width of the gasket varied between $\frac{1}{2}$ inch and $\frac{1}{2}$ inch wide.
+The width of the gasket varied between 1⁄2 inch and 1⁄4 inch wide.
 The gasket material was observed on doors and windows of the main building entrances and windows adjacent to the low rise main stairwell.
 Gasket material was also observed on the main library entrance windows.
+Given the nature of this material and window/door construction, samples were not collected for analyses and it is assumed that PCBs would not be present in this molded, rubber.